Becoming a successful self published author is all about making the right choices…

 Publishing your book is a big project, and if you’re going to do it, you’d better do it the best way possible.
 Taking shortcuts is not how you become a successful author.

 What’s Your Self Publishing Plan?

-Having a plan with your book, setting goals, and creating a clear vision of what you want to achieve with self-publishing makes all the difference.
+Having a plan for your book, setting goals, and creating a clear vision of what you want to achieve with self-publishing makes all the difference.